pganalyze/pg_query/README.md

 gem install pg_query
 ```

-Due to compiling parts of PostgreSQL, installation will take a while.
-Expect between 2 and 10 minutes.
+Due to compiling parts of PostgreSQL, installation might take a while on slower systems.
+Expect up to 5 minutes.

-Note: On some Linux systems you'll have to install the ```flex``` package beforehand.

 ## Usage